PV-Lab/Automatic-Band-Gap-Extractor/README.md

 # Description:

-This package automatically extracts the band gap from an array of multiple measured reflectance spectra samples.
+This package automatically extracts the direct band gap from an array of multiple measured reflectance spectra samples.

 **Steps for Extracting Band Gap:**